Skip to main content

 mode"profile" | "query" | "full""profile"Memory search mode

-addMemory"always" | "never""never"Auto-save conversations
+addMemory"always" | "never""always"Auto-save conversations

 verbosebooleanfalseEnable debug logging